Community-Apps-for-erpnext/erpnext-kanban/README.md

 Modular Kanban views for Frappe Framework.
 Built to integrate in a generic way.

+Create `Boards` (similar to Trello or WeKan) and add any ERPNext Document to it.
+All Documents in a Board can be moved around the (to be defined) colums A simple example for such would be Scrum-like `due` > `work in progress` > `done`

 ### Installation
 In frappe-bench folder, run:
 `bench get-app kanban https://github.com/aruizramon/erpnext-kanban.git`